trailer by @twinkykook

 “Science means constantly walking a tightrope between blind faith and curiosity; between expertise and creativity; between bias and openness; between experience and epiphany; between ambition and passion; and between arrogance and conviction - in short, between an old today and a new tomorrow.” -Heinrich Rohrer

-Other from that quote, the page was blank, and when Jungkook turned the page, he was faced with a handwritten note atop the first profile.
-He took it in his hand, thumb running across the neat calligraphy, feelings the bumps of ink underneath the pad of it.
+Other from that quote, the page was blank, and when Jungkook turned the page, he was faced with a handwritten note on the first profile.
+He took it in his hand, thumb running across the neat calligraphy, feeling the bumps of ink underneath the pad of it.

 Jungkook put the note down beside the binder, blinking slowly, the deafening beat of his heart echoing loudly in his head.
 He was nervous yet excited, scared but curious.
 What laid in this binder would forever change him and his life, that he knew very well, and it could possibly change the whole world, too.
 Taking a deep breath, he rolled back his tense shoulders, stretching his neck from side to side before finally starting his assignment.